theoparashkevov/theoparashkevov.github.io/docs/_posts/2022-03-14-facebook-prophet.md

 In order to form an estimate of this accuracy and how it varies with h, it is common to specify a parametric model for the error term and to estimate its parameters from data.
 The authors give an example using an AR(1) model as a specific parametric model.
 Then we could form expectations using any distance function through simulation or by using an analytic expression for the expectation of the sum of the errors.
 Unfortunately, the authors state that these approaches only give correct estimates of error conditional on having specified the correct model for the process – a condition that is unlikely to hold in practice.

-A non-parametric approach to estimating expected errors that are applicable across models may be preferred.
+A **non-parametric** approach to estimating expected errors that are applicable across models may be preferred.
 The approach is similar to applying cross-validation to estimate out-of-sample error for models making predictions on i.i.d. data.
 Given a set of historical forecasts, we fit a model of the expected error we would make at different forecast horizons h:

+$$
+\begin{aligned}
+\xi(h)=E[\phi(T,h)]
+\end{aligned}
+$$

 The authors state that this model should be flexible but can impose some simple assumptions.
 First, the function should be locally smooth in h because we expect any mistakes we make on consecutive days to be relatively similar.
 Second, we may impose the assumption that the function should be weakly increasing in h, although this need not be the case for all forecast models.
 In practice, they use a local regression or isotonic regression as flexible non-parametric models of error curves.